octodemo/leftrightleft-autofix/README.md

   "license": "ISC"
 }
 ```
-3. Commit the `package.json` file to a new branch (named whatever you would like).
+4. Commit the `package.json` file (make sure it's being committed to the branch you just created!)
-4. Create a new file called `xss.js`
+5. Create a new file called `xss.js`
-5. Enter the following content into `xss.js`
+6. Enter the following content into `xss.js`
    ```
    const express = require('express');